[Last updated October 1, 2025]

 How Veterans qualify to get help at home

-To enroll in VA health care, the Veteran meets a combination of service, income, and disability-related criteria.
+To enroll in VA health care, the Veteran must meet a combination of service, income, and disability-related criteria.
 An applicant is assigned a priority group, which can affect how quickly they can receive benefits.
 One of the determining factors of the priority group to which a Veteran is assigned is income status, so they may qualify for reduced or no copays depending on their priority group.

 VA community care helps Veterans access services that VA cannot provide directly.
 In order to qualify, the Veteran must demonstrate that their needs and circumstances require care that VA cannot provide.
 The VA Community Care Eligibility Fact Sheet offers helpful tips that explain circumstances and eligibility factors for receiving care services in the community rather than through VA.